Italian architect Renzo Piano has designed an oval-shaped condominium tower that is wrapped in terraces on the waterfront in Surfside, Florida.

-Eighty Seven Park by the architect's firm Renzo Piano Building Workshop is a beachfront building at the northernmost perimeter of Miami Beach in the North Beach district.
+Eighty Seven Park by the architect's firm Renzo Piano Building Workshop is a beachfront building in Miami-Dade County.

 It is flanked by the Atlantic Ocean, as well as a 35-acre (14-hectare) public park to the south and a two-acre (0.8-hectare) garden to the north only for residents.